with its’ first inhabitants was destroyed by a great disaster.

 their flesh only from sticks.

-for this reason the monkey looks like man.
-It’s the token of a generation
+this reason the monkey looks like man.
+It’s the token of a generation of

-had been only a little light over the face of the earth.
-Still, there had not
+been only a little light over the face of the earth.
+Still, there had not been

 And he (Vucub-Caquix)